 The Open: Tommy Fleetwood, Lee Westwood and Tyrrell Hatton make solid starts

-Trio lead English challenge at Royal Portrush with Justin Rose just behind them
+Trio lead English challenge at Royal Portrush, with Justin Rose and Ashton Turner just behind them

 Tommy Fleetwood, Tyrrell Hatton and Lee Westwood led the English challenge in the first round of The 148th Open with three-under 68s at Royal Portrush.